Florin Niculescu: Career

 In 1991 he left for Paris to fulfill his dream of meeting Grappelli and making a name in jazz.
 He got his first gig at a Russian cabaret.
 He enrolled in the Conservatoire de Paris, although his jazz teacher told him from the first audition that he shouldn't waste his time and should be playing on stage.
 He continued to play on various scenes with various musicians.

 Niculescu met Grappelli in 1994.
 Grappelli proposed they record an album, but Niculescu declined, believing that he didn't deserve the honor.
 He hoped to receive some lessons from Grappelli but Grappelli told him that he has nothing to teach him as the Romani had a fantastic natural technique.
 In 1995 he joined Romane's band, and in 2001 he was invited by Biréli Lagrène to join his Gipsy Project inspired by the Quintette du Hot Club de France.

 He has worked with Roberto Alagna, Charles Aznavour, Marcel Azzola, George Benson, Dee Dee Bridgewater, Patrick Bruel, Regina Carter, Angelo Debarre, Angela Gheorghiu, Johnny Hallyday, Hot Club de Norvège, Patricia Kaas, Jon Larsen, Giani Lincan, Wynton Marsalis, John McLaughlin, Oscar Peterson, Bucky Pizzarelli, Babik Reinhardt, Jimmy Rosenberg, Henri Salvador, and Tchavolo Schmitt.
-Violinist Scott Tixier was Niculescu only student when he was 15 years old in Paris.
+Violinist Scott Tixier was Niculescu's only student when he was 15 years old in Paris.